LizHareDogs/BTScon2025/README.md

 This repo is private now, but will be public so we can use GitHub Pages to make the slides available.

+We'll start by editing last year's slides, so I'll put them in this repo.